-This data is specified when the Constant Flow option is selected in the POND EXFILTRATION METHOD entry of the Project Options dialog box, General tab, described on page 176.
+This data is specified when the Constant Flow option is selected in the POND EXFILTRATION METHOD entry of the Project Options dialog box, General tab.

 Constant Flow Rate

 Specifies a constant flow rate (cfs or cms) for exfiltration losses from the detention pond during the entire routing simulation.